 An Example With Six Sigma

-When I published my first book a long time ago in 2003, Six Sigma was very hot at that time and everyone wanted to “jump on the Six Sigma bandwagon”.
-At that time, I researched a number of companies that were doing Six Sigma and other process improvement methodologies and what I saw was this:
+When I published my first book in 2003, Six Sigma was very hot and everyone wanted to “jump on the Six Sigma bandwagon”.
+At that time, I researched a number of companies that were doing Six Sigma and other process improvement methodologies.
+What I saw was this:

 In companies that seemed to do Six Sigma successfully:

 - It wasn’t even obvious that it was Six Sigma and they might not have even called it “Six Sigma”: